-The Fund's SAI provides additional information about the Portfolio Manager's compensation, other accounts managed by the Portfolio Manager and the Portfolio Manager's ownership (if any) of shares in the Fund.
+The SAI provides additional information about the Portfolio Managers' compensation, other accounts managed by the Portfolio Managers and the Portfolio Managers' ownership (if any) of shares in the Fund.

 Administrator, Custodian and Transfer Agent.
 Brown Brothers Harriman & Co. ("BBH") is the administrator, custodian and transfer agent for the Fund.